docker/docs/_includes/desktop-linux-launch.md

 <!-- This text will be included in the Docker Desktop install topic for each Linux distribution -->

 To start Docker Desktop for Linux, search **Docker Desktop** on the **Applications** menu and open it.
-This launches the whale menu icon and opens the Docker Dashboard, reporting the status of Docker Desktop.
+This launches the Docker menu icon and opens the Docker Dashboard, reporting the status of Docker Desktop.

 Alternatively, open a terminal and run: